 If you are unable to work due to a disabling condition, you may be aware that you could be eligible for disability benefits from the Social Security Administration.
 However, the Social Security disability claims process can be confusing, stressful, and time-consuming.
 Some claimants spend years trying to get the benefits they need, to no avail.

 The best way to improve your chances of success and speed up the process is to hire a skilled attorney.
-If you need to file for Social Security disability in South Carolina, Jebaily Law Firm, P.A., can help.
+If you need to file for Social Security disability in South Carolina, Jebaily Law Firm can help.
 To learn more, call us today or contact us online to schedule a free consultation.

 Depending on the details of your claim, it can take anywhere from 1 month to 31 months, or even longer, to have your disability claim approved.
 Longer wait times are unfortunately more common than short ones.

 You can help improve the speed of your claim by making sure that you hire a knowledgeable lawyer and that you gather strong evidence.
 Be sure your claim is complete and all paperwork is in order.